 Treadmill Exercise Test

 Just as bats use sound to “see”, echocardiography is the use of ultrasound to investigate the structure and function of the heart.
-It is the same test that is used to see the baby inside a pregnant woman’s womb.
-The test has been described as the Gold Standard for diagnosing heart failure.
+This is the same test that is used to see the baby inside a pregnant woman’s womb.
+It has been described as the Gold Standard test for diagnosing heart failure.
 Usually, the sound waves are directed towards the heart by placing a probe on the chest wall.
 This is known as a trans-thoracic echocardiogram.

 Sometimes, the images from a transthoracic echocardiogram are not clear because ultrasound waves do not pass well through any lung tissue in the way.
 An ultrasound probe can be placed down the gullet which is literally just behind the heart.
-This is known as a transoesophageal echocardiogram and the image definition is usually excellent.
+This is known as a trans-oesophageal echocardiogram and the image quality is usually excellent.

 There are many other investigations.
 These include a blood test known as BNP (brain natriuretic peptide) which is used to exclude heart failure.
 A CT coronary angiogram is a non-invasive test to assess the coronary arteries.
 A cardiac MR scan provides data about the structure and function of the heart as well as about the cardiac muscle.
-There is some overlap in the indications for these tests.
-Each test has different accuracy and some may carry risk.
+There is some overlap in the information from these tests.
+Also, each test has different accuracy and some may carry risk.
 The decision as to which test to use will depend on factors such as patient choice and information required.